barbazul/1kfa/mod_guide_gm.md

 at the table.

 Before sitting down with your group of players, you should read all the rules.
-Your players will have questions, you will need to answer them.
+Your players will have questions, and will look to you you to answer them.

 ## Show, Don't Tell